Green Us Green Homes Green Outside Green Go Green Earth About Greenfootsteps

 Many bees are suffering from Colony Collapse Disorder (CCD).
 The hive becomes rapidly defunct with only the queen, eggs and a few immature bees left in the hive.
 The worker bees are thought to die away from home when they are unable to return.
 Without them the colony quickly dies too.

 One possible answer is that mobile phone masts may be disorienting bees by interfering with their navigation systems.
 In which case, they are quite literally becoming missing bees - they are just getting lost!
 Mobile phone masts have gone up all over the planet.
 They emit radiation which has been linked to health problems for some people.
-Unfortunately, once lost, they are likely to stay lost and die away from the hive.
+Unfortunately, once lost, bees are likely to stay lost and die away from the hive.

 Missing bees: a worldwide problem

-Pesticides as a possible cause of bee deaths
+Pesticides as a possible cause of bee

-The German pesticide company Bayer has many of its products labelled as "bee-friendly".
-This has been accepted by the British Beekeepers Association.
-Even so, the nicotinamide pesticide clothianidin has been blamed for the deaths of millions of bees in the Rhine valley last year.
+Even so, the nicotinamide pesticide clothianidin has been blamed for the deaths of millions of bees in the Rhine valley.
 The company continues to assert that the pesticides were incorrectly used.

 Another problem for bees has been the parasitic varroa mite.
 Aptly named Varroa destructor, this mite attacks bees by feeding on both adult bees and their young, depleting the strength of the colony.